List of The Inbetweeners characters: Neil Sutherland

 Neil Lindsay Sutherland is the dull-witted and gentle giant of the group.
-Due to his gullibility, he is usually the only person who believes Jay's stories and often fails to understand the sarcasm in Will's one-liners.
+Owing to his gullibility, he is usually the only person who believes Jay's stories and often fails to understand the sarcasm in Will's one-liners.
 His friends tease him about his father Kevin allegedly being a closeted homosexual; both Neil and his father strongly deny this.
-He has, along with Simon, passed his driving test and owns a modified Vauxhall Nova GSi, but cannot drive it as it does not have an engine.
+He has, alongside Simon, passed his driving test and owns a modified Vauxhall Nova GSi, but cannot drive it as it does not have an engine.
 He takes part in the school's version of Blind Date and wins an unwanted date with Susie, one of the school's "freaks".
 He works at Thorpe Park and also works on-off over the series at Asda.
-He is a very good dancer, his speciality being "The Robot" and has a crush on his biology teacher Miss Timms, with his drunken advances toward her in "Xmas Party" ending in humiliation.
-Despite being naïve, he is well-meaning and laid-back compared with the rest of the group.
+He is a very good dancer, his speciality being "The Robot", and has a crush on his biology teacher, Miss Timms, with his drunken advances toward her in "Xmas Party" ending in humiliation.
+Despite being naïve, he is well-meaning and laid-back compared to the rest of the group.

-Neil is the most sexually experienced of the group due to his unquestioning and unassuming nature; a recurring theme is that Neil ends up hooking up with women originally fancied by Will.
-For instance, in "Caravan Club", Will rebuffs the advances of a promiscuous punk girl due to a lack of romantic sentiment; Neil however demonstrates no such concerns, experiencing the same "pushy" approach but accepting it readily, spending a night in Simon's car with her mutually masturbating.
-He also claims to have snogged and fingered Charlotte Hinchcliffe after Will's brief fling with her, although he informs Will only of the snog to protect his friend's feelings (he tells the other two silently via hand gestures behind Will's back).
+Neil is the most sexually experienced of the group owing to his unquestioning and unassuming nature; a recurring theme is that Neil ends up hooking up with women originally fancied by Will.
+For instance, in "Caravan Club", Will rebuffs the advances of a promiscuous punk girl owing to a lack of romantic sentiment; Neil, however, demonstrates no such concerns, experiencing the same "pushy" approach but accepting it readily, spending a night in Simon's car with her mutually masturbating.
+He also claims to have snogged and fingered Charlotte Hinchcliffe after Will's brief fling with her, although he informs Will of only the snog to protect his friend's feelings (he tells the other two silently via hand gestures behind Will's back).
 He also manages to get two blowjobs from Will's dumped date Kerry at his 18th birthday party.
 Neil also claims to have sexual encounters with unseen female characters on the show, including much older colleague Karen at Asda.
-In "The Camping Trip", Neil wrongly assumes that he has impregnated her (and dreads having to attend the birth and watch her squeeze the baby out of her anus), but receives a text correcting him.
+In "The Camping Trip", Neil wrongly assumes that he has impregnated her (and dreads having to attend the birth and watch her squeeze the baby "out of her arse"), but receives a text correcting him.
 He celebrates the fact that he has instead likely contracted chlamydia from her, wrongly believing it to be a good thing.
 Neil's middle name is revealed to be Lindsay in a deleted scene from series 3, at his 18th birthday party.